learnk8s/learnk8s.io/src/terraformAks/content.md

 ```

 Please notice how we are referencing to some of the variables defined in the vnet and resource groups.

+Also, pay attention to the `azurerm_kubernetes_cluster` resource block:

+- `linux_profile` is used to set the username and public key to SSH into the node
+- `agent_pool_profile` defines how many virtual machines should be part of the cluster and what their configuration should look like
+- `service_principal` is used by the API to provision the AKS cluster and connect the master to the worker nodes

 Terraform computes the dependencies between resources and substitutes the references with the real values once those are computed.

 Before you apply the changes, execute a dry-run with: